|

 Tuna is a lot meatier than the other types of fish.
 It has a pungent fishy smell and flavor to it, along with the fresh taste of the ocean.

-But, if you taste or smell an overwhelming fishy taste to the tuna, it is likely not fresh and has gone bad.
-A sour taste to the fish is also a signal that the fish has gone bad.
+But, if you taste or smell an overwhelming fishy taste to the tuna, it is probably not fresh and has gone bad.
+A sour taste to the fish is also a sign that the fish has gone bad.
 In case you feel something amiss with the fish, I’d suggest you avoid eating it altogether.
+Better safe than sorry with fish and meat.

 Conclusion

 What does tuna taste like?
 This is a complicated question that hopefully has been somewhat answered for you today.
 Tuna is more or less an acquired taste.
-If you haven’t eaten fish ever in your life, I’d suggest you start with the less fishy varieties first and then make your way up from there.
+If you haven’t eaten fish before, I’d suggest you start with the less fishy varieties first and then make your way up from there.
 It is also better you try out freshly caught tuna instead of canned tuna options.

-I hope this article is helpful enough to guide you about the taste and texture of the fish.
+I hope this article is helpful enough to guide you in the taste and texture of the tuna.
 If you haven’t tried it yet, what are you waiting for?